sietschie/ctd/README.md

 Commandline Tower Defence
 =========================
 A simple Tower Defence game using ncurses.
+At the moment there is only one level, one kind of minion and one kind of tower.

 Playing the game
 ----------------